digetx/libvdpau-tegra/README.md

 # About

 This is a VDPAU backend driver for the NVIDIA Tegra20 SoC's.
-Currently supports CAVLC H.264 only.

 # Requirements: